How to Form a Nonprofit in Idaho

 The most common types of Idaho Nonprofit Corporations are:

-Examples are homeowners associations or a public utility companies
+- Examples are homeowners associations or public utility companies

 While most federal tax exempt organizations are Nonprofit Corporations, registering an Idaho Nonprofit Corporation